>

 Comet 3I/ATLAS appears near the center of the this long-exposure composite.
 Fifteen two-minute exposures were processed and digitally added (centering on the comet) so that fainter details would become visible.
 Since the comet was moving during the shorter exposures, aligning all images to the comet results in the stars forming streaks.
 The comet’s main tail, seen extending to the upper left of the bright, fuzzy coma, shows several faint, intricate tendrils.
 Extending to the bottom right of the coma is a simpler, more pronounced “anti-tail” that points toward the Sun.
 Unlike the fainter tail, which is composed of lighter particles, the anti-tail consists of more massive particles that are not so easily pushed by the Sun’s light or solar wind.
 As such, the anti-tail helps trace the comet’s previous trek as it moves toward the upper left of the image.
 The numerous long, faint streaks are photobombing satellites.
 Credit: Billy Teets

 It finally happened!
-Comet 3I/ATLAS, which has made numerous headlines for being only the third interstellar comet to be discovered (and some alleging it might be alien technology), has emerged from behind the Sun to once again show itself to eager Earthlings, including those at Vanderbilt Dyer Observatory, wanting to point telescopes and learn as much as we can about this strange visitor.
+Comet 3I/ATLAS, which has made numerous headlines for being only the third interstellar comet to be discovered (and some alleging it might be alien technology), has emerged from behind the Sun to once again show itself to eager Earthlings, including those at Vanderbilt Dyer Observatory, wanting to point telescopes toward it and learn as much as we can about this strange visitor.

 In the early morning hours of November 17, Dyer’s Dr. Billy Teets snapped a new series of images of the comet with the observatory’s remotely controlled 16″ telescope.
 With the comet still not far from the Sun in our sky, there was only about a half hour to image from the time it cleared the tree tops and other obstacles until the dawn sky began to compete with the faint traveler.
 As the comet continues to climb higher in the morning sky, more images will be acquired.